benpollarduk/BP.AdventureFramework/README.md

 ![image](https://user-images.githubusercontent.com/129943363/230678655-a1c76828-997c-4bce-913e-70fc83889029.png)

 Provides simple classes for developing game elements:
-  * Hierarchical environments with the following elements:
+  * Hierarchical environments constructed from:
     * Overworld
     * Region
     * Room
-  * NPC's that support interaction with items and conversation.
+  * NPC's that support interaction with items and the player through conversation.
-  * Interactive items.
+  * Items
+    * Support interaction with the player, rooms, other items, NPC's.
     * Items can morph in to other items.
-For example, using item A on item B may cause item B to morph in to item C.
+For example, using item A on item B may cause item B to morph into item C.

 Provides keywords for interacting with game elements:
   * Drop - drop an item.